ethangutk/Meal-Tracker-Mobile-Application/readme.md

 - [Search Up Menu Item](https://spoonacular.com/food-api/docs#Search-Menu-Items)
 - [Get Specific Item Information](https://spoonacular.com/food-api/docs#Get-Menu-Item-Information)

 The best part about this program, without a doubt.
 I found this elegant API to use online revolving around food.
 The two that I used depended on one another within my application.
-I mean that you couldn’t query the second API without the results from the first API.
+You couldn’t query the second API without the results from the first API.
 Testing was a bit more tedious and challenging, but it worked out great.
 The first API takes a series of food/meal keywords and lists the results closest to the keywords.
 So if I searched “Taco Bell,” it would return the top ten menu items from Taco Bell.

 <br>